-Each week we will have an in-class discussion focused on papers from the scientific literature.
+Each week we will have an in-person discussion focused on papers from the scientific literature.
 Typically, a team of 4-5 students will be assigned to lead each discussion section.
-The lead students are expected to submit 3-5 discussion questions on the reading for posting on canvas no later than 9:00 am on Monday.
-Students not leading discussion must come to each discussion section.
-Those students not leading the discuss will post their overall thoughts about their in-class discussion board by 11:59pm on Friday each week.
+The lead students are expected to submit 3-5 discussion questions on the reading for posting on Blackboard no later than 11:59 pm on Sunday.
+Students not leading but 'participating' in the discussion must 1) attend each discussion section and 2) turn in short, concise answers to the posted questions when they arrive to class.
 At the start of the discussion, the lead students will provide a thorough yet concise (no more than 5 minutes!) overview of the paper.
 In the summary, you should: 1) review the major points of the paper, 2) highlight novel results and conclusions, 3) relate the paper to other readings or discussions in class or your own knowledge, and 4) raise questions or objections you have with the methods, results, and/or conclusions.
 Following the summary, the lead students should then be prepared to actively generate and facilitate discussion for the rest of the allocated time.
-50% of your grade will be leading a discussion, and the other 50% will be participating in non-led discussions (attendance and discussion board post).
+50% of your grade will be leading a discussion, and the other 50% will be participating in the discussion (attendance).
+There are 11 discussions total.
+Therefore, you will be required to lead 2 and attend 9.
+You cannot miss the discussion that you lead.
+However, each discussion you 'participate' in is worth 7 points.
+You need 50 points to receive a perfect score for discussion 'participation' therefore there is flexibility to miss ~1.7 discussions.
+If you participate in all the discussion, the extra 13 points will be considered extra credit, so they will still count.